 In response to this came a boom in outdoor dining and along with it a proliferation in dedicated cycle paths.
 In Milan, Italy, for example, the lifting of a tax related to restaurants and bars’ square footage paved the way for around 1,500 businesses to expand their outdoor facilities, resulting in the loss of around 3,000 parking spaces, notes Arianna Censi, Milan’s city councillor for mobility.

 Known as parklets, these al fresco dining spots became common in many other European cities.
 At the same time large sections of many city centres became cut off to cars.

 In Paris, the city’s iconic Rue de Rivoli, which runs adjacent to the Louvre, was turned into a multi-lane bicycle highway as the city’s mayor, Anne Hildago, designated more than 50km of traffic lanes to bikes.
-In London, meanwhile, the emergence of so-called pop-up bike lanes saw protected cycleways created on Park Lane in the West End and another on Euston Road
+In London, meanwhile, the emergence of so-called pop-up bike lanes saw protected cycleways created on Park Lane in the West End and another on Euston Road in central London.

 Permanent fixtures?This repurposing of outdoor space was mirrored throughout the world.
 In New York City, for example, a total of 8,550 parking spots were given up for outdoor dining at the height of the pandemic.
 In most places these changes have been welcomed.
 In Milan, for example, Censi says that while “there have been some protests” it is much less than in the past when similar changes to public space were attempted.